eviltrout/ember-cloaking/README.md

 `content` is the collection of items to display.

 `loadingHTML` is the HTML you want to render while the cloaking is loading.
 If omitted it will default to "Loading..."

+`preservesContext` can be set to "true" if you want to use `content.xyz` in your views instead of the `context`.

 iScroll or other scrollers
 --------------------------